 XGrammar contains a lightweight C++ core that can be integrated into many platforms.
 We also provide ready-to-use Python and TypeScript libraries.
 It already powers many LLM frameworks:

-• SGLang integrated the Python library and showed a significant reduction of JSON Schema generation overhead compared to its previous backend.
+- SGLang integrated the Python library and showed a significant reduction of JSON Schema generation overhead compared to its previous backend.
+To use it:

 We are also actively collaborating with more teams to bring first-class integration and welcome wider adoption and contributions from the community.
 Please check out our GitHub and documentation for guides to integrate into LLM serving frameworks.